Using Google Maps Trip Planner in 6 Easy Steps

 Step 4: Review your customized route map

 With your locations added and customized, review your Google map to ensure everything is in order.
+Ensure your pins are in the right layers and routes make sense.

 Need to Simplify Stop Sequencing?